Can students get free internet?

 What is the best cheap internet for students?

 Xfinity’s Connect More plan comes with 200–300 Mbps for $30 monthly, and it’s our choice for the best cheap internet package.
-Plus, there are often special Xfinity students deals like $200 back.
-But Xfinity requires a one-year term agreement, so if you might leave your college town for home in the summer, this deal might not be the one for you.
+Plus, there are sometimes special Xfinity students deals like $200 back.
+But Xfinity requires a one-year term agreement for the best rates, so if you might leave your college town for home in the summer, this deal might not be the one for you.

 No-contract internet plans offer more flexibility, which can come in handy when you’re not sure what the next semester might bring.
 Optimum offers 300 Mbps for $40 monthly, and you can drop the plan without paying early termination fees.